 - When part of an online community based around a university activity (for example, an official School, Faculty or year group such as a Facebook group).

-- If you are both a student and staff member of UNSW (in which case the staff policies will apply).
+- If you are both a student and staff member of UNSW (in which case the staff policies will also apply).

 - You should feel free to discuss university work using social media tools with peers but don’t forget the rules regarding plagiarism and other academic misconduct apply there as well.
 Displaying answers to assignments, seeking assistance with work offering a fee or reward or using social media to encourage others to do the wrong thing could all be situations where the university’s Student Code of Conduct comes into effect.